yamatt/blog/content/showcase/this-blog.md

 One of the other things I wanted to do was to ensure the reading length of the text was no more than 10 minutes.
 I use Firefox's Reader view quite a lot.
 At the top it gives you an approximate reading time.
 My upper bound on that is 10 minutes.
 It's partly a free time thing, but also I feel like if you can't explain a problem within a reasonable time-frame you either needed to break it out in to separate posts, or you're not very effective at explaining a problem.

-This reading length requirement is actually a really simple bit of maths to detect the number of words and then divide that by a variety of people's reading speeds.
+This reading length requirement is actually a really quick bit of maths to detect the number of words and then divide that by a variety of people's reading speeds.
 It was so quick to do I actually bundled it in to [textstat-cli](https://github.com/yamatt/python3-textstat-cli).

 ## Future